Nunkiii/seo/README.md

-# seo

-Node.js server and web interface to control a SBIG camera.
+# seo: a node.js server and web interface to control a SBIG camera.

-# Install node
+## Install node

 From:
 http://yoember.com/nodejs/the-best-way-to-install-node-js/